thefish-dev/portfolio/README.md

 I started programming in Python at school and since I already knew how to code, I learnt Python pretty fast and became my teacher's favourite student, lol.
 I recently learnt OOP in Python and discovered it was also a thing in Lua.
 I didn't use it a lot yet but I can surely adapt a bunch of projects with it.

 ## Why should I be hired ?
 I am a fast-learning programmer always seeking to learn more.
-I think that accessing the developer's position in your group would allow me to gain a lot of experience, get better at team work and also
+I think that accessing the developer's position in your group would allow me to gain a lot of experience.
+Being in a real group will, for sure, show me how to do things the most efficient and effective way.

+## Examples of work
+I grouped together everything from the beginning of my journey in [this game]()